Gilt-edged securities

-Gilt-edged securities are bonds issued by the UK Government.
-The term is of British origin, and then referred to the debt securities issued by the Bank of England on behalf of His Majesty's Treasury, whose paper certificates had a gilt (or gilded) edge.
-Hence, they are known as gilt-edged securities, or gilts for short.
+Gilt-edged securities, also referred to as gilts, are bonds issued by the UK Government.
+The term is of British origin, and referred to the debt securities issued by the Bank of England on behalf of His Majesty's Treasury, whose paper certificates had a gilt (or gilded) edge.

-In 2002, the data collected by the British Office for National Statistics revealed that about two-thirds of all UK gilts are held by insurance companies and pension funds.
-Since 2009 large quantities of gilts have been created and repurchased by the Bank of England under its policy of quantitative easing, and in recent years overseas investors have also been attracted to gilts by their "safe haven" status.
+In 2002, the data collected by the British Office for National Statistics revealed that at that time about two-thirds of all UK gilts were held by insurance companies and pension funds.
+Since 2009 large quantities of gilts have been created and repurchased by the Bank of England under its policy of quantitative easing.
+Having been traditionally regarded as a "safe haven" asset class, overseas investors held around 31 percent of gilts in issue by the second quarter of 2024.

+On 2 September 2025, the UK Debt Management Office sold a record £14 billion of the 4.75% October 2035 gilt with the highest yield since 2008.
+The syndicated offering of the new 10-year gilt was oversubscribed with more than £141 billion of orders.